 The College-Level Examination Program (CLEP) helps you earn college credit for what you already know, for a fraction of the cost of a college course.
 It is accepted by 2,900 colleges and universities and is administered in more than 1,800 test centers.

 Since 1950, KAEC has provided information to Fulbright Scholars and those wishing to study in the United States about the relevant tests required for admission to educational institutions.
 Currently, KAEC administers the AP, SAT, CLEP, ACT, TOEFL, GRE, and LSAT for college and university admission.

-Advanced Placement (AP) are exams offered by the College Board and are taken each May.
+AP are exams offered by the College Board and are taken each May.
 Some colleges and universities in the United States grant credits or advanced placement based on AP test scores.
 KAEC has been administered the AP exams since May 2008 for homeschool, self-study students, or students who are unable to take the AP exams at their school.

-The Graduate Record Examinations (GRE) is a standardized test that is an admissions requirement for many graduate schools in the United States and other countries.
+GRE is a standardized test that is an admissions requirement for many graduate schools in the United States and other countries.
 The GRE General Test is accepted at thousands of graduate schools, including business and law, as well as departments and divisions within these schools.